ednieuw/Word-Colour-Clock-SK6812-WS2812/README.md

 For the ATMEGA1284 Load and install in IDE:<br>
 https://mcudude.github.io/MightyCore/package_MCUdude_MightyCore_index.json<br>

-The HC05 or HM-10 Bluetooth module can be used used to read and write information or instructions to the clock with a IOS or android mobile phone.<br>
+The HC05 or HM-10 Bluetooth module can be used  to read and write information or instructions to the clock with a IOS or android mobile phone.<br>
-To use it a serial terminal app must be installed.<br>
+To use it a serial terminal app must be installed on your phone.<br>
-With a rotary encoder time and several display modes can also be changed.<br>
+With a rotary encoder time and several display modes can also be selected.<br>
-The DCF77 module can be attached to adjust the time to the second with German longwave time signal.<br> The signal is disturbed by the LEDs. <br>
-Turn off the LEDs during the night or place the receiver at least 10 cm away from the LEDs.<br>
-Also cheap power supplies, PC's, magnetrons and other high frequency apparatus can disturb the signal<br>

 <br>Note for Character_Clock_WS2812_Dec2020 for Arduino Uno, Nano with WS2812 or SK6812 LEDs: <br>
 Program size with an Arduino UNO or Nano must stay below approx 23572 bytes when 144 LEDs are used. <br>